 The data on tolerance for Muslims is likely due to the way the attacks on September 11th, 2001, have been spun to stoke hatred against Muslims.
 What do you think about the increased intolerance for immigrants?
 Have “foreigners” been collateral damage in the smear campaign against Muslims and Arabs?
 If it were simply growing conservatism, wouldn’t we see the same pattern for homosexuals?
 Other explanations?

-Borrowed from Contexts Discoveries.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+Borrowed from Contexts Discoveries.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.